Shoreline Care Team

 - Jamie Ardena, Program Manager, Multicultural Center

-- Sheryl Copeland, Interim Director and Faculty Counselor, Counseling Center (Chair)
+- Sheryl Copeland, Faculty Counselor, Counseling Center (Co-Chair)

-- Derek Levy, Acting Associate Dean, Student Support Programs/Student Conduct
+- Derek Levy, Dean, Student Support and Success (Co-Chair)

-- Miranda Levy, Program Specialist, Student Support Programs
+- Miranda Levy, Program Specialist, Student Accessibility Services

 - Edwin Lucero, Director, Safety and Security